pyeventsourcing/kurrentdbclient/README.md

 makes good sense, when the method call is retried, that the new events are recorded and that the method call returns successfully.
-If the concurrency controls have not been disabled, that is if the `current version` is either `StreamState.NO_STREAM` or an integer value, and if a `WrongCurrentVersion` exception is raised when retrying the method call, then we can assume both that the initial method call did not in fact successfully record the events, and also that subsequent events have in the meantime been recorded by somebody else.
+If the concurrency controls have not been disabled, that is if the `current version` is either `StreamState.NO_STREAM` or an integer value, and if a `WrongCurrentVersionError` exception is raised when retrying the method call, then we can assume both that the initial method call did not in fact successfully record the events, and also that subsequent events have in the meantime been recorded by somebody else.
 In this case, an application command which generated the new events may need to be executed again.
 And